 If you have any ideas or possible solutions, please let us know in the comments section below and help us solve this mystery.

 About the Author: Mansoor Dahri is an online editor for The Review of Religions.
-He graduated from UCL in BA Ancient Languages.
+He graduated from UCL with a B.A. in Ancient Languages.

 1. Hazrat Mirza Ghulam Ahmadas, The Heavenly Decree (Tilford, UK: Islam International Publications Ltd., 2006), 72.

 2. I’ve used the term ‘Islamic system of numerals’ instead of ‘Eastern Arabic’ because these days they’re almost exclusively used for religious and aesthetic purposes by Muslims all over the world.
 I feel the term better conveys the ethnic diversity of the mathematicians during the Islamic Golden Age.